 Our empirical model is derived from a monopolistic price setting environment with homogeneous agents as in Adam and Padula (2011) where rational expectations are substituted by the median of forecasters' subjective expectations.
 We then obtain the dynamics of inflation expectations by combining the process explaining inflation dynamics and the property that the median of forecasters' subjective expectations is unbiased as shown e.g. by Thomas (1999), Croushore (2010) or Smith (2009).
+One can therefore view this NKPCbased inflation expectation formation equation as the forecasting function of an adaptive learning model in which private agents learn about inflation dynamics by estimating the hybrid NKPC in its reduced form as their perceived law of motion of inflation.

-2 Empirical Analysis
+3 Empirical Analysis

-2.1 Data
+3.1 Data

-We focus on quarterly US data for which survey forecasts from the Survey of Professional Forecasters (SPF) are available on a fixed-horizon scheme7 and for a long time span: 1981Q3-2012Q3.
-SPF expectations for the GDP deflator are actually available as of 1968Q4, however, we present our main results for the above-mentioned period in order to fulfil stationarity requirements and to be consistent with respect to CPI inflation for which survey data does not exist before 1981.8 We use the median of individual responses as our baseline, and propose robustness tests with the mean.
-SPF inflation forecasts for both the GDP deflator and CPI inflation fulfil stationary requirements.9 We also analyse
+We focus on quarterly US data for which survey forecasts from the Survey of Professional Forecasters (SPF) are available on a fixed-horizon scheme8 and for a long time span: 1981Q3-2012Q3.
+SPF expectations for the GDP deflator are actually available as of 1968Q4, however, we present our main results for the above-mentioned period in order to fulfil stationarity requirements and to be consistent with respect to CPI inflation for which survey data does not exist before 1981.9 We use the median of individual responses as our baseline, and propose robustness tests with the mean.
+SPF inflation forecasts for

-6The objective of our study is not directly related to the ones of the just mentioned papers, its focus being on inflation expectation dynamics - crucial for understanding how inflation expectations evolve - rather than on inflation dynamics per se.
+7The objective of our study is not directly related to the ones of the just mentioned papers, its focus being on inflation expectation dynamics - crucial for understanding how inflation expectations evolve - rather than on inflation dynamics per se.
 We build on this abundant literature and borrow the result that the NKPC is a robust representation of how inflation evolves.

-7An advantage of fixed-horizon forecasts compared to fixed-event forecasts is that the latter have a decreasing forecasting horizon in each calendar year.
+8An advantage of fixed-horizon forecasts compared to fixed-event forecasts is that the latter have a decreasing forecasting horizon in each calendar year.
 One might thus consider this variable as not being drawn from the same stochastic process which introduces heteroscedasticity in the estimation process.

-8For a discussion on stationarity in the context of survey expectations see Adam and Padula (2011).
+9For a discussion on stationarity in the context of survey expectations see Adam and Padula (2011).
 We verify the consistency of our main results with the alternative longer sample for the GDP deflator.